-Currently in Central Region, skates are harvested as bycatch and had been allowed up to 20% during other directed groundfish fisheries until that allowable amount was reduced to 15% in 2014 and then reduced again by emergency order in 2016 to 5% to align with the National Marine Fisheries Service (NMFS) change in maximum retainable allowances for skates in the GOA.
+Currently in Central Region, skates are harvested as bycatch up to 5% of target species to align with the National Marine Fisheries Service (NMFS) maximum retainable allowance (MRA) for skates in the GOA.

 A directed fishery in the PWS for big and longnose skates was prosecuted under the authority of a commissioner's permit in 2009 and 2010.
 However, the fishery was deemed unsustainable, and no permits were issued thereafter.
 The permit stipulated seasons, district, gear, and a logbook requirement.

-In the Cook Inlet Area, combined big and longnose skate harvest as bycatch was 12.5 mt in 2017, nearly half the 2016 harvest, and continuing a steady decline since 2015.
-In PWS, skate harvest was 18.1 mt, less than half the 2016 harvest, also continuing a steep decreasing trend since 2015.
+In the Cook Inlet Area, combined big and longnose skate harvest as bycatch was 5.3 mt in 2018, less than half the 2017 harvest, and continuing a steady decline since 2015.
+In PWS, skate harvest was 14.2 mt in 2018, similar to the 2017 harvest.
 Due to bycatch limits being set as a percentage of the targeted species, harvest levels of the target species may affect the amount of bycatch that are legally harvested.

-In Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with low harvest in 2017 of 8.2 mt and a high in 2016 of 16.5 mt.
+In Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with low harvest in 2017 of 8.2 mt and a high in 2018 of 17.9 mt.
 Skate harvest fluctuates with current market value.